Mauluk92/Art_Of_Algol60/euclid_algorithm/README.md

 ## Implementation in Algol60 ##

 I implemented the algorithm with a procedure called `Euclid`, which is, basically, a function with two variables (namely, m and n).
-Also i introduced a condition: if m is lesser than n, then swap the arguments (this is useful in order to achieve efficiency in code)
+Also i introduced a condition: if m is lesser than n, then swap the arguments (this is useful in order to achieve efficiency in code).
 I subsequently introduced two labels inside the procedure (`LOOP` and `EXIT`): the first (`LOOP`) is used to iterate until the result has been reached, while `EXIT` is used as exit from the precedent loop.
-The procedure subsequently returns the greatest common divisor, which is then displayed as output in console.
+The procedure returns the greatest common divisor, which is then displayed as output in console.